Community

 All these can be added to your landing page:

-• An icebreaker question – members can answer when they join
+• An icebreaker question – members can answer when they join.

-• Ability to go live on a livestream
+• Ability to go live on a livestream.

-• Hosting events
+• Hosting events.

-• Create and run courses
+• Create and run courses.

-• Run premium groups
+• Run premium groups.

-• Premium analytics called Mighty Insights
+• Premium analytics called Mighty Insights.

-• IOS and Android applications
+• IOS and Android applications.

-• All plans provide unlimited members
+• All plans provide unlimited members.

 Plans and Pricing

 When you set up your community, you can choose whether you’d like your members to pay to join, or access a course.
-There is a large range of different currencies, and all plans have unlimited members and hosts.
+There is a large range of different currencies, and all plans have a free 14 day trial.

-Video Integration
+Video Capabilities

 With Mighty Networks you can upload a previously recorded video, but it takes about 4 minutes to upload a .MOV 100MB file, and you can’t download it afterwards.
 You can post a video for your community to see HOWEVER…they can only respond with a photo, file or text.